elainellli/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

-\*\***Describe your setting, players, activity and goals here.**\*\*
+\*\***Describe your setting, players, activity and goals here.**\*\* _Setting:_ The setting is a large esports arena throughout the tournament timeline — from the opening matches, through wins and losses, to the final championship moment.
+The environment shifts with the emotional intensity of the competition: early rounds are calm and anticipatory, mid rounds tense, match point thrilling, and the final victory explosive.

+_Players:_
+Team/players (on stage) – Competing for the champion.
+Their performance determines how the lights (wristbands) respond.
+Audience (in the seats, each with a wristband) – Each has their own support team and a corresponding wristband.
+They actively contribute to the atmosphere
+Device (the wristbands) – A reflection of the game's current situation and

+_Activity:_ Team lifts the glowing “trophy light”; crowd chants; cameras pan.
+The light stays steady and radiant.

+_Goals:_
+Team: Celebrate and signal dominance.
+Audience: Show admiration and excitement.
+Device (light): Symbolize the team’s summit with a powerful, unwavering glow.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.